drkpkg/artemisa/README.md

  - Uploading files
  - Setup configuration page
  - Animal refuge mode
+ - Initial setup configuration
+ - Tests

 I will adding more things in the list if I have an idea.
+Trello public dashboard soon.